AdrKacz/super-duper-guacamole/recommender-system/README.md

 ## Introduction
 We want to:
-- Assign people to conversation groups.
-The challenge is to match them with people they will like while not matching them always with the same people.
+- assign people to conversation groups (the challenge is to match them with people they will like while not matching them always with the same people),
-- Preserve the privacy of the users
+- preserve the privacy of the users.

-To fulfill these objectives, we will implement an machine learning algorithm[^model0] working with local user data, and without transmitting it to a server.
+We implement a federated algorithm[^model0] to reach our goals.
+The algorithm works with data without aggregating them on a server.

 # Local information available
 Locally each user has access to, at a given time:
-- Its ID
+- its ID,
-- The IDs of the users he is talking to.
+- IDs of the users of its current conversations,
-- The messages that are exchanged in the curent conversations he is involved in.
+- messages of its current conversations.

 # Structure of the Machine Learning Algorithm:
 # Actual-Online sequence diagrams